MAIA: A new detector concept for a 10 TeV muon collider: Object reconstruction and expected performance

+Track reconstruction efficiency with BIB overlaid is presented separately for low and high \pT ranges, and for Loose and UltraTight tracks.
+Efficiency is defined by matching reconstructed tracks to true muons; for a track to be considered truth-matched, at least 50\% of its hits are required to originate from a muon.
+The reconstruction efficiency as a function of $\eta$ and $\theta$ is shown in Figure~\ref{fig:eff_vs_theta}.
+For tracks traversing only the barrel layers of all three tracking subsystems, corresponding to $57.5^{\circ} < \theta < 122.5^{\circ}$, the reconstruction efficiency evaluated over $0.5 < p_T < 5000~\mathrm{GeV}$ for Loose (UltraTight) tracks reaches 99\% (87\%).
+In the endcap, the reconstruction efficiency for Loose (UltraTight) tracks drops to $79\%$ ($48\%$).
+The observed disparities in tracking performance between the central and forward regions highlight the need for further optimization of the tracker endcap geometry, which is left for future work.

+Figure~\ref{fig:eff_vs_pt_barrel} and Figure~\ref{fig:eff_vs_pt_endcap} show track reconstruction efficiency as a function of track transverse momentum for the barrel and endcap regions, respectively.
+Reconstruction efficiency plateaus around 1 GeV, is highest for transverse momenta between roughly 10 and 100 GeV, and drops off at very low and very high transverse momenta.

-Figure~\ref{fig:pt_res_vs_theta} and Figure~\ref{fig:d0_res_vs_theta} show the transverse momentum and transverse impact parameter resolution for tracks which pass cleaning requirements, respectively.
-The transverse momentum resolution is computed by comparing reconstructed and generated \pT.
-Momentum resolution ranges between a few percent for the lowest \pT sample in the barrel and $10\%$ for the highest momentum sample.
-The transverse impact parameter resolution is computed by comparing reconstructed and generated $d_0$.
-The resulting impact parameter resolution is found to be consistently below $10~\mu$m, and is unaffected by the presence of BIB.
+Figure~\ref{fig:pt_res_vs_theta} and Figure~\ref{fig:impact_res_vs_theta} show the transverse momentum and transverse and longitudinal impact parameter resolutions for tracks which pass UltraTight selections, respectively.
+The inverse transverse momentum resolution is computed by applying a Gaussian fit to residuals between reconstructed and generated \pT.
+Inverse transverse momentum resolution ranges from $2\times 10^{-4}$ $\text{GeV}^{-1}$ for the lowest \pT sample to $2\times 10^{-5}$ $\text{GeV}^{-1}$ for the highest \pT sample.
+The impact parameter resolutions are computed by applying a Gaussian fit to the residuals between reconstructed and generated $d_0$ and $z_0$.
+The resulting impact parameter resolution is found to be around $5~\mu$m in the barrel, and degrades slightly in the endcap.